Wills

 Do you have minor children?
 If so, who do you want to be their guardian in the event of your death?
 Without a will, the court will make that decision.
 Of course, the court will be guided by the best interests of the children in doing so, but you may have preferred someone different.

 Without a will, your property is distributed according to the intestacy laws.
-These are laws that give priority first to a surviving spouse, then to descendants, parents, siblings, and last to other family members.
+These are laws that give priority first to a surviving spouse, then to descendants, parents, siblings, and lastly to other family members.
 What if you want your siblings to receive your property instead of your adult child?
 What if you want your cousin to receive a special family heirloom instead of your spouse?
 Without a will, you have no say in how your property passes.

 Furthermore, the intestacy laws make no provision for gifts to charity.
 What if you would like to make a gift upon your death to an animal welfare group whose cause you believe in?
 Without a will, you cannot ensure that such a gift will be made.

-Contact a Sarasota Wills Lawyer at The Edwards Law Firm, PL to Schedule Your Consultation Today, (800) 896-3619.
+Contact a Sarasota wills lawyer at The Edwards Law Firm, PL to Schedule Your Consultation Today, (800) 896-3619.

 Why Clients Continue to Choose Our Team